jens-create/socialdata2023/docs/index.md

         </div>
       </div>

 The number of material damage crashes has dropped significantly in recent years, from an average of 134,500 material damage crashes per year from 2013 to 2019 to an average of 57,000 material damage crashes per year since 2020.
 This decrease is likely due to the NYPD's 'No Report' crash policy, which has led to fewer reported accidents overall.
-However, the average number of fatal crashes remains at a similar level, thus NYC Vision Zero efforts have not yet brought down the number of killings in the traffic.
-In spite of that the numbers suggest that their efforts seems to have had an impact on the average number of injury-related crashes, as the average number has declined with approximately 10%.
+However, the average number of fatal crashes remains at a similar level, thus Vision Zero in NYC efforts have not yet brought down the number of killings in the traffic.
+In spite of that the numbers suggest that their efforts seem to have had an impact on the average number of injury-related crashes, as the average number has declined with approximately 10%.
 However, it's important to take a closer look at these numbers to gain a more complete understanding of the situation.

 <center>
 {% include fatalities_per_year.html %}